skyseen/IT-IT/README.md

    python app.py
    ```
 5. Use the **Settings** button within the app to adjust configuration values without editing JSON directly.

+## Exploring Alternative UI Frameworks
+If you need a richer, glass-inspired interface than Tkinter can comfortably provide, review [`docs/gui_framework_options.md`](docs/gui_framework_options.md).
+It outlines a PySide6 migration path, including a runnable prototype (`python prototypes/pyside6_app.py`) that demonstrates the updated aesthetic, plus notes on other desktop stacks worth considering.

 ## Contributing
 For internal teams, please: